mrfawy/enigma-yarn/README.md

 ###Modern Enigma
->"If a trick is over used, it's less likely that anyone will expect us to use it again”
+>"If a trick is over used, it's less likely that anyone will expect us to use it againâ€

 Previous Samples showed the basic steps to develop yarn app , we'll build on these concepts and develop a moderately complex app with more than one phase.Modern Enigma is a sample program that shows you what a typical application you write will look like.